 There are few things as therapeutic as a good cry.
 You know the kind of cry we're talking about–it’s the Jim-and-Pam-finally-got-together cry or the that’s-so-sad-it’s-beautiful cry, or even the why-can't-they-just-be-happy-together cry.

-So prepare your tear ducts, cancel your plans, and get both the movies and the tears streaming tonight with this list of super sad movies to watch on Netflix this February for romance fans.
+So prepare your tear ducts, cancel your plans, and get both the movies and the tears streaming tonight with this list of super sad movies to watch on Netflix for romance fans.
 From breakup movies to stories of romance that endures despite all odds, all of these films will inspire the kind of catharsis that only a good cry (and sometimes, laughter through tears!) can.

 This article will be updated periodically to reflect changes to streaming.

 Robert Pattinson’s romantic coming-of-age drama arrived on the streaming service in August 2020, and Netflix users, prepare for some heartbreak.

 After a family tragedy, Tyler thinks no one can understand or heal him.
 But when he meets Aly, her warmth and love begin to put him onto the right path.
 However, past secrets are about to emerge, and they could threaten everything Tyler has just finally learned to put his faith in.